arresteddevops/podcast/ideas.md

 * Empathy Show - Paul Reed?
 Adam Jacob?
 How not to be an asshole and why that's a problem.
 * We Finally Talk About Cloud - Gotta do it sometime.
 * Who Carries The Pager?
 Monitoring in a DevOps world.
 Does monitoring really suck?
 VictorOps maybe?
 Jason Dixon again?
+* DevOps on Campus.
+Bringing DevOps tools, methodologies, and fun to higher education.